Bythotrephes longimanus: Description and taxonomy

 The spiny water flea is similar to another introduced Cladoceran of the same family, the fishhook water flea Cercopagis pengoi, which, however, has a more slender spine featuring a prominent loop-like hook at its end (see figure).
 There is also variation in the shape of the more robust spine of Bythotrephes itself.
-Specimens arising from sexually produced eggs have a completely straight and relatively shorter spine.
+Specimens arising from sexual reproduction have a completely straight and relatively shorter spine.
 In parthenogenetically produced animals, the spine features a kink in the middle (see figure).
 Previously, the kinked-spined animals were thought to be a separate species – Bythotrephes cederstroemi.
 After genetic analysis, it is now considered to be a form of B. longimanus, making Bythotrephes a monotypic genus, (one with only a single species).

+The results of the genetic study (two mitochondrial, and two nuclear genes) strongly support the hypothesis of a single species — Bythotrephes longimanus Leydig, 1860, and ecological morphs should be accepted as junior synonyms.
+This also elucidates the very recent radiation of Bythotrephes, which may have begun rapidly and parallel during the Late Pleistocene, or even after the last glaciation.
+A comprehensive biogeographic reconstruction of Bythotrephes dispersal within the Holarctic realm.
+Europe likely served as a dispersal centre for Bythotrephes from where they spread relatively recently (possibly, less than 10 kyr) and we distinguish five possible dispersal events in its evolutionary history.

 Diet

 The spiny water flea preys on smaller planktonic organisms.
 Its diet consists mostly of zooplankton, including Daphnia and smaller crustaceans.
 Bythotrephes can consume 10–20 prey organisms a day.
 It may also eat other small organisms it comes across.